Unit 3 - Notes

 Precedence Graph

-A precedence graph is a Directed Acyclic Graph (DAG) used to represent the execution dependencies between concurrently executing statements or processes.
+A precedence graph is a directed acyclic graph (DAG) used to describe the execution rules and dependencies between concurrent processes.

 2. The Critical Section Problem